Read our June 2020 employee-owned company statement on Black Lives Matter.

 Actions Taken

-• Our BLM working group reports internally on progress to make sure the process, timeline, and goals are fully transparent.
+• Formed an internal BLM working group which reports to our employee-owners on progress to increase transparency of our process, timeline, and goals.

 • Intentional internal community building, including creating more inclusive meeting formats, times, and ability to include remote and in-person staff together.